Entoloma austroprunicolor: Taxonomy

-Description
+Characteristics

 The cap measures 1 to 5 cm (0.4–2 in) in diameter, and is convex or umbonate (having a central rounded elevation resembling a nipple).
 It is bluish-purple when young before reddening to a reddish-purple and eventually fading to a more purplish-grey colour.
 The cap surface texture is initially fibrillose (made of loose fibers) to velutinous (made of short, fine "hairs" that form a velvety surface), and then breaks up into small radially arranged fibrillose squamules (small scales) as it matures.
 The cap margin curves downward.
 Gills are closely crowded together, up to 6 mm broad, and have an adnate attachment to the stipe.
 They are white initially before becoming tinged with pink from the developing spores.
 The thin cylindrical stipe measures 3–7.5 cm long and 0.2–0.6 cm wide with a slightly thicker base.
 It is dry and brittle, hollow, and white or nearly white.
 The flesh is purple in the cap, and white in the stipe.
 The smell and taste are indistinct, although the latter has been described as peppery or radish-like.
 Its edibility is unknown.

 The spore print is pink, and the spores measure 10–13 by 6–9 μm.
 They are heterodiametric (with different diameters in different directions), possessing between 6 and 8 pronounced angles.
 The basidia (spore-bearing cells) are four-spored, lack clamps, and measure 33–40 by 9–14 μm.
 Located on the gill edge, the thin-walled, inconspicuous cheilocystidia measure 20–30 by 5–9 μm and have shapes ranging from irregular cylinders to narrow clubs to flasks.
 The cap cuticle is arranged in the form of a cutis (with bent-over hyphae that run parallel to the cap surface) to a trichoderm (where the outermost hyphae emerge roughly parallel, perpendicular to the cap surface), comprising cylindrical to inflated hyphae that are up to 20 μm wide.
 The cap tissue is made of narrow cylindrical hyphae that are 4.5–9 μm in diameter.
 They contain granules that have a purple-brown pigment.
 The stipe cuticle is made of loosely arranged, cylindrical hyphae measuring 2–7 μm.
 Clamp connections are absent from the hyphae.